Manfred Schweda. director generizon.

 generizon, in Rabat is today wholly controlled and owned by Manfred Schweda.
 Manfred holds an MBA from the University of Economics and Business in Vienna and worked 12 years in banking/emerging markets interest rate derivatives trading in Vienna, Berlin, London and Frankfurt.

 Manfred came first to Morocco in 1993, and then again in 2005 when he spent his first 6 months in a row in the country; in most subsequent years he would divide his time between Morocco and West Africa, the Middle East, and the Americas.
-Manfred has travelled to the four far corners in Morocco, Oujda, Figuig, Zagora, and Dakhla, he climbed to the summit of Jebel Toubkal, and attend the festival of Gnaoua in Essaouira every other year.
+Manfred has travelled to the four far corners in Morocco, Oujda, Figuig, Zagora, and Dakhla, he climbed to the summit of Jebel Toubkal, and attended the festival of Gnaoua in Essaouira every other year.

-In several meetings throughout 2014, Manfred Schweda teamed up with Stefanie Sohm to create generizon sarl, a Moroccan biogas project developing company.
+In several meetings throughout 2014, Manfred Schweda teamed up with Stefanie Sohm to create generizon sarl, a Moroccan biogas project developing company. generizon was officially registered in April 2015.

 Manfred Schweda today holds and controls 100% of the shares in generizon, and is its sole general manager.